Huntzicker History, Family Crest & Coats of Arms

 The surname Huntzicker was first found in Switzerland.

-Important Dates for the Huntzicker family
+Early History of the Huntzicker family

 This web page shows only a small excerpt of our Huntzicker research.
 Another 92 words (7 lines of text) covering the years 1497, 1722, and 1800 are included under the topic Early Huntzicker History in all our PDF Extended History products and printed products wherever possible.